Coolblue.Anything for a smile

 Do you need more freedom of movement?

 You'll get a 1m charging cable with your iPhone by default.
 That means you can only charge your iPhone close to a socket.
 Do you need more space?
-With a 2m iPhone cable or more, you'll have more freedom of movement.
+With a 2m iPhone cable or longer, you'll have more freedom of movement.
 This way, it doesn't matter if your socket is far from your couch or bed.

 Do you want an original or MFI charging cable?